What are the main features and advantages of Microsoft Server 2008 R2 Standard?

 Trusted seller - Over 2800 Trustpilot ratings averaging 4.8 out of 5.

-| Processor | 1.4 GHz or faster 64-bit processor 2.0 GHz or faster recommended |
+| Processor | Minimum 1.4 GHz x64 processor.
+Recommended 2 GHz or faster. |

-| Memory RAM | 512 MB minimum 2 GB or more recommended |
+| Memory RAM | Minimum 512 MB.
+Recommended 2 GB or more.
+Maximum 32 GB. |

-| Display | Super VGA 800 x 600 or higher-resolution monitor |
+| Display | Super VGA 800 x 600 or higher-resolution monitor. |

 By continuing to browse our site you agree to our use of cookies, revised Privacy Policy and Terms of Service.